 2.1 Magnetic Tape Cartridge

-A tape cartridge shall be in conformance with this Standard if it meets all mandatory requirements specified herein.
-The tape shall be either a Single Data Space Tape or a Partitioned Tape.
+A tape cartridge shall be in conformance with this ECMA Standard if it meets all the mandatory requirements specified herein for either Type A or Type B. The tape requirements shall be satisfied throughout the extent of the tape.